 Many construction teams may be hesitant to adopt new technologies or change their well-established workflows, especially when they’ve relied on traditional methods for years.

-How to address it: Through early engagement of all stakeholders, the company will be able to identify the team’s specific concerns and needs.
-At the next step, it is necessary to provide training sessions, workshops, and ongoing support, to demonstrate the value of new data analytics tools.
+How to address it: By engaging all stakeholders early, the company can identify the team’s specific concerns and needs.
+At the next step, it is necessary to provide training sessions, workshops, and ongoing support to demonstrate the value of new data analytics tools.

 Integration Challenges